Buy a Suit in Bangkok: Ultimate First-Timer’s Guide

 Can I trust Bangkok tailors?
 How do I avoid scams?

 Most established Bangkok tailors are reputable professionals who depend on repeat business and referrals.
 However, scams do exist.
-Warning signs include: aggressive street touting, prices that seem too good to be true (like 3 suits for $300), pressure to buy immediately, shops that refuse to show fabric samples or completed work, and tailors who won’t allow adequate time for proper fittings.
+Warning signs include aggressive street touting, prices that seem too good to be true (like 3 suits for $300), pressure to buy immediately, shops that refuse to show fabric samples or completed work, and tailors who will not allow adequate time for proper fittings.
 Stick with tailors who have extensive online reviews, transparent pricing, professional showrooms, and willingness to take the time necessary for quality work.

-What’s the best area in Bangkok to find tailors?
+What is the best area in Bangkok to find tailors?

 What should I bring to my first tailor appointment?